You're a terrible mother: Princess blasts Iya Rainbow, says veteran didn't call for 4 days like she claimed - Bioreports

 Princess disclosed that the veteran only called her once and not for four days like she claimed in the interview.

-She continued by sayi ng that she was called one more time where Rainbow instructed her to release Baba Ijesha and she took her time to explain his crime.
+She continued by saying she was called one more time where Iya Rainbow instructed her to release Baba Ijesha and she took her time to explain his crime.

 Labelling the veteran a hypocrite, the comedian revealed how distraught the woman acted when she eventually got details of Baba Ijesha’s actions.